FrozenNL/Retro2VitaBubble/readme.txt

 Features:

- - Create bubbles for the Vita for RetroArch and Daedalus X64
- - Possiblity to pack the ROM inside the VPK package, also with 7-ZIP support
- - Flexible and really easy system, easy to add more systems as long as Retroarch support it (edit settings.ini)
- - Fully automated processing of your ROMS 2 VPK
- - Possibility to make a custom bubble, background and startup emblem (not fully automated but easy to add them)
- - Made with passion and love <3
+o  Create bubbles for the Vita for RetroArch and Daedalus X64 o  Possiblity to pack the ROM inside the VPK package, also with 7-ZIP support o  Flexible and really easy system, easy to add more systems as long as Retroarch support it (edit settings.ini) o  Fully automated processing of your ROM files 2 VPK o  Possibility to make a custom bubble, background and startup emblem (not fully automated but easy to add them) o  Made with passion and love <3

 The first fully automated RetroArch/Daedalus X64 2 PS Vita Bubble app (ROM2VPK), I made it as smooth as possible.